alevike/Airsoft-Game-Timer/README.md

 | Illuminated button leds | Red: 28, Green: 29 | |
 | Wire sensing pins | Wire1: 49 , Wire2: 48, Wire3: 47, Wire4: 46, Common: GND or 45| used in the "Cut the wire game mode" |

-For full pin mapping and advanced features like battery monitoring or soft power-off, refer to the source code.
+For full pin mapping and advanced features like battery monitoring or software managed power-on/off, refer to the source code.

 ## License
 This project is licensed under CC BY-NC 4.0.
 See LICENSE for details.